 Two Critically Injured by Cement Truck Rollover in Corpus Christi

-Emergency crews in Corpus Christi responded to a serious traffic accident on Tuesday afternoon after an accident involving a cement truck and three other vehicles left two people critically injured, according to Kiii TV.
+Emergency crews responded to a serious accident in Corpus Christi on Tuesday afternoon after a crash involving a cement truck and three other vehicles left two people critically injured, according to Kiii TV.

 About the Corpus Christi Cement Truck Accident